Skip to main content

 04. Vendor-neutral, standards-first

-We're loyal to open tools, not vendors.
+We're loyal to open standards, not vendors.

 06. Bridge builders and practitioners